breakfastitem/AccessRefactoring/README.md

 # Search Engine Optimization and Access Refactoring

 ## Description
 This github was about refactoring a source html, to make it more semantic.
 This includes adding alt tags to images and changing divs to more appropriate elements.
 None of these changes altered the apperance of the site.
+This is an effort to make the website more accesible to screenreaders and more optimized in search engine algorithms.

 The site appears as follows.